ansible/ansible-sdk/README.md

 Dispatching of jobs can be local to the machine you are running your python application from or over Ansible Mesh using the receptor integrations.

+## Demo App to show how you can use the SDK in real use case - https://github.com/ansible/ansible_sdk_demo

 ## Releases and maintenance